BrobstonCreations/documentation/install-instructions/2018-2020-Winnebago-Revel-Kitchen-Galley-Microwave-Install-Instructions.md

 13. Be sure the power cable is clear.
 ![21-be-sure-power-cable-is-clear.jpg](2018-2020-Winnebago-Revel-Kitchen-Galley-Microwave-Install-Instructions-images/21-be-sure-power-cable-is-clear.jpg)

-14. Check alignment on the right.
+14. Check alignment on the right and top, if you need to remove more material, I would recommend using a palm sander.
 ![22-check-alignment-right.jpg](2018-2020-Winnebago-Revel-Kitchen-Galley-Microwave-Install-Instructions-images/22-check-alignment-right.jpg)

-15. Check alignment on the top.
 ![23-check-alignment-top.jpg](2018-2020-Winnebago-Revel-Kitchen-Galley-Microwave-Install-Instructions-images/23-check-alignment-top.jpg)

 16. Use screw slots so that you can temporary mount the shelf, allowing you to test fit the fridge.
 Align the screws near the center of the support board.